£2 Change Checker Trading Cards are here! 11 new designs to collect!

 250 years on, The Royal Mint announced they would be commemorating Captain Cook’s extraordinary travels with a unique coin series to feature three beautifully designed £2 coins.

-His famous ship, HM Bark Endeavour features on the design and, just like a secret map, when all three coins in the collection are placed together the design can be seen as a whole.
+Just like a treasure map, when all three coins in the collection are placed together, Gary Breeze’s design of Cook’s famous ship, HM Bark Endeavour, can be seen in full.

 Voyage of Discovery